sphinx-doc/sphinx/doc/domains.rst

         :throws SomeError: For whatever reason in that case.
         :returns: Something

-.. directive:: .. js:data:: name
+.. rst:directive:: .. js:data:: name

    Describes a global variable or constant.

-.. directive:: .. js:attribute:: object.name
+.. rst:directive:: .. js:attribute:: object.name

    Describes the attribute *name* of *object*.

 These roles are provided to refer to the described objects:

-.. role:: js:func
+.. rst:role:: js:func
           js:data
           js:attr